 This is a box that can hold as many or only a few of your favorite things.
 Items that make you feel good and comforted when you need them.
 Having a toolbox on hand can provide comfort and strategies to encourage positive thinking, and prove to be an invaluable asset on a rough day!

 We all cope differently, so it's useful to try various “coping methods” and activities to see what works best for you.
 This includes testing out different things to see what is the most comforting and affective.

 Write down a list of things that comfort you emotionally, physically, and mentally, then see what ones you want to put in your box.

 With so many ways to store photos these days, we forget the importance of having a physical copy.
-These photos can be from special moments in your life to people you cherish, bringing you love and joy.
-You don’t even need to frame them!
-Put them in a frame if you’d like, but just make sure they are in places that will remind you of those good feelings.
+They can be from special moments in your life to people you cherish, that bring you love and joy.
+You do not need to frame them, can do so if you'd like, but the most important thing is to make sure the photo(s) will be in a spot you see every day so you have a daily reminder of those good feelings.

 3. Start A New Book

 I feel like I've read 10 times the number of books in the last 6 months than I have in my entire life.
 My go-to is audiobooks, and the new one I'm on right now is Gabby Bernstein's book 'Spirit Junkie'.
 I highly recommend any of her books!
 Brene Brown has great ones too.